Free Printable: Low Carb & Keto Food ListGet It Now

-This keto broccoli salad recipe with bacon is the perfect salad to make ahead or take to parties!
-My low carb broccoli salad is a favorite in the summer months while it’s hot, but it’s also great for parties or weeknight meals as it comes together quickly and can be made ahead… because it gets even better with age!
+This low carb keto broccoli salad with bacon is the perfect salad to make ahead or take to parties!
+It’s one of my favorites in the summer months while it’s hot, but it’s also great for potlucks, meal prep, or weeknight meals all year long.
+It comes together quickly and can be made ahead… because it gets even better with time!
 But beyond the convenience, this hearty broccoli bacon salad also has incredible flavor.

 How To Make Keto Broccoli Salad

 This section shows how to make keto broccoli salad with bacon, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Mix salad.
 In a large bowl, combine the salad ingredients.